 - 1. 64-bit operating system, x64-based processor: Your CPU supports 64-bit and you have already installed the 64-bit version of Windows 10.
 So you don't need to upgrade.

 - 2. 32-bit operating system, x64-based processor: Your CPU supports 64-bit, but you have installed the 32-bit version of Windows.

 - 3. 32-bit operating system, x86-based processor: Your CPU supports 32-bit and you have installed the 32-bit version of Windows.

 If you see the second type, then your computer can run a 64-bit version of Windows.
 If you see the third one, it means you can't install another architecture of the operating system because your CPU doesn't support it.

 To avoid data loss, you'd better make a full backup of your PC.
-While making a full backup of the computer can be time-consuming, we recommend you to try a free backup software - EaseUS Todo Backup, to finish this job quickly and effectively.
-This software enables you to make a full backup of your computer in one-click.
+While making a full backup of the computer can be time-consuming, we recommend you try a data backup utility - EaseUS Todo Backup, to finish this job quickly and effectively.
+This software enables you to make a full backup of your computer in one click.
 It also helps you make backup schedules.

-Download EaseUS Todo Backup and quickly making a backup of your important files.
+Download EaseUS Todo Backup and quickly make a backup of your important files.